rbertram90/HamletCMS/README.md

 # Blog CMS

 ## About
-This is a blogger style content management system for writing articles to blogs
+This is a blogger style content management system for writing articles to blogs.
+A hobby project, it is not in use in the real world as yet.

+### Current status
+In development: dev-master has known issues

 ### Current functionality
  * Create multiple blogs